NYSE Chairman Should Resign After Being Involved in Insider Trading Scandal

 • NYSE Rule 2010.
 Standards of Commercial Honor and Principles of Trade; and,

-• NYSE Rule 303A.10 Code of Business Conduct and Ethics, including its conflict-of-interest provisions, and insider trading rules that specifically say, “The listed company should proactively promote compliance with laws, rules, and regulations, including insider trading laws.
-Insider trading is both unethical and illegal, and should be dealt with decisively.”
+• NYSE Rule 303A.10 Code of Business Conduct and Ethics, including its conflict-of-interest provisions and insider trading rules, says explicitly, “The listed company should proactively promote compliance with laws, rules, and regulations, including insider trading laws.
+Insider trading is unethical and illegal and should be dealt with decisively.”

-“SEC Rule b5-1 may serve a purpose; however, the timing of these trades by Sprecher and Loeffler immediately after a confidential Senate briefing on the impact of the COVID virus on the US economy has to raise questions about using non-public information, as well as their personal motives,” Epstein said.
+“SEC Rule b5-1 may serve a purpose; however, Sprecher and Loeffler’s timing of these trades immediately after a confidential Senate briefing on the impact of the COVID virus on the US economy has to raise questions about using non-public information and their personal motives,” Epstein said.

-He noted that insider trading charges against Loeffler were dropped by the Republican-controlled Senate Ethics Committee, the William Barr Justice Department, and the SEC, headed by Jay Clayton, a Trump appointee.
-During Clayton’s tenure, the SEC brought just 32 insider-trading enforcement actions last year, the fewest since 1996.
+He noted that the Republican-controlled Senate Ethics Committee dropped insider trading charges against Loeffler, the William Barr Justice Department, and the SEC, headed by Jay Clayton, a Trump appointee, and during Clayton’s tenure, the SEC brought just 32 insider-trading enforcement actions last year, the fewest since 1996.

 “Insider trading charges are among the most serious for any director of a publicly traded company, let alone those that involve the NYSE chairman.
 The people involved in these events have created the perfect storm of money, politics, the appearance of selective enforcement, and cronyism,” Epstein said.